pywood21/holz_202209/README.md

 # Flexural behavior of wood in transverse direction investigated using novel computer vision and machine learning approach

-The final aim of this repository is to submit current work to international journal: Construction and building materials.
+2022.4.28 to 2022.05.20: The previous aim of this repository is to submit current work to international journal: Construction and building materials (As the study was outside of the scope to the target journal, the target journal was changed).

+2022.5.20 to :

 ### Generation introduction of this repository: